DOL-003/dol-003-web/app/views/compendium/content/buttons/mods/bald.md

 ---
-title: Bald Buttons
+title: Bald buttons
-subtitle: Sand away the letters and corners of OEM buttons to give them a rounder profile.
+subtitle: Remove the letters and round the corners of OEM buttons to give them a smoother profile.
 stub: true
 ---